gregoryloden/run/README.txt

 	if	colorat	[x]	[y]	[color]

-which uses the color variables mentioned earlier.
+which uses the color variables, just like pauses.
 The second form,

 	if	scan	[x]	[y]	[w]	[h]	[r]	[g]	[b]